 We are subject to corporate taxation in Denmark and Australia and may be subject to taxation in other jurisdictions where we maintain subsidiaries or otherwise engage in business.
-Due to the nature of our business, we have generated losses since inception and have therefore not paid Danish or Australian corporation tax to date.
+Due to the nature of our business, we have generated losses since inception and have therefore not paid Danish taxes to date.
+Tax payable in Australia has been offset against tax receivable and receivable tax credits classified as government grants receivable.
 Tax on the profit or loss for the year comprises current tax.
 Tax is recognized in the statement of comprehensive loss, except to the extent that it relates to items recognized directly in equity, in which case it is recognized in equity.
 Current tax is the expected tax payable on the taxable income or loss for the year, using tax rates enacted or substantively enacted at the balance sheet date, and any adjustment to tax payable in respect of previous years.